 History Of Kruger Wildlife Park

 This is a national park and was first known as the Sabi Game Reserve.
-The park was founded by Paul Kruger back in 1898, who was on the mission to protect the animals.
+The park was founded by Paul Kruger back in 1898, who was on a mission to protect the animals.

 However, his dream came into existence when the National Parks Act was passed in 1926.
 For this purpose, Shingwedzi Game Reserve and Sabi Game Reserve were curated together to create the national park.
 Every year, more than 950,000 people visit this park.